 Before your appointment

-Certain children taking some specific medicines that require regular monitoring of blood levels (e.g. tacrolimus, mycophenilate mofetil) should not take the morning dose of their medication on the day of the appointment so that we can accurately measure blood levels.
-Please contact the clinic if you are not sure if this applies to your child.
+Certain children taking specific medicines that require regular monitoring of blood levels (e.g. tacrolimus, mycophenilate mofetil) should not take the morning dose on the day of the appointment so blood levels can be measured.
+Please contact the clinic if unsure.

 • your full address and telephone number(s)